rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 _side_note_end

 Two things can happen to address it: various exploratory code changes are made to work around the issue (this is _empirical_, it is an _experiment_),  or an effort is made to identify the root cause (an underlying logical flaw).
-The second approach means an effort to identify a proposition (or a property) that is violated (here equals symmetry).
+The second approach means an effort to identify a proposition (or a property) that is violated (here the equals symmetry).
 Does this smell formal to you[^deceq]?

 [^deceq]: ...It also helps immensely if the PL can syntactically express that proposition, even better if the troubled code uses parts of that syntax.
 Does that sounds more and more like functional programming?
 TODO, equal symmetry laws.